-Salary Sacrifice Calculator UK 2025–26
+Salary Sacrifice Calculator UK 2026-27

 How salary sacrifice works

 Salary sacrifice is a contractual arrangement between you and your employer.
 You agree to give up part of your cash salary and in return your employer pays that amount directly into your pension.
-Because the exchange happens before tax and National Insurance are calculated, you effectively get tax and NI relief at your marginal rate — rather than waiting to claim it back.
+Because the exchange happens before income tax and National Insurance are calculated, you effectively get tax and NI relief at your marginal rate — rather than waiting to claim it back.

 The tax and NI saving